-David was a University Lecturer at Oxford and an Official Student of Christ Church between 1988 and 2017.
-In 2017 he moved to Imperial College London to take up the Chair in Machine Dynamics, together with the Directorship of the University Technology Centre in Vibrations.
+I was a University Lecturer at Oxford and an Official Student of Christ Church between 1988 and 2017.
+In 2017 I moved to Imperial College London to take up the Chair in Machine Dynamics, together with the Directorship of the University Technology Centre in Vibrations.

-David is interested in a wide range of topics in solid mechanics and materials engineering, including contact mechanics, fatigue, impact, and residual stress.
-He is editor of the Journal of Strain Analysis and is also on the editorial boards of the International Journal of Fatigue and of the journal Strain.
+I am interested in a wide range of topics in solid mechanics and materials engineering, including contact mechanics, fatigue, impact, and residual stress.
+I am editor of the Journal of Strain Analysis and am also on the editorial boards of the International Journal of Fatigue and of the journal Strain.

 A full list of publications may be found on Google Scholar.

-David is married with two adult children.
-Outside work, David enjoys dinghy sailing, swimming (including open-water), walking and cycling.
-He is an active member of the congregation at St Nicholas' Church, Marston and serves as a Bishops' Adviser on selection for ordination training
+I enjoy dinghy sailing, swimming (including open-water), walking and cycling.
+I am an active member of the congregation at St Nicholas' Church, Marston and serve as a Bishop's Adviser on selection for ordination training.